UTSA-CS-3443/iMaChef/README.md

 To edit a recipe, select it while on the Main menu and click the "Edit Recipe" button (clicking the Edit button without selecting a recipe will have the same effect as clicking the "Add a NEW Recipe" button).
-You may make any changes you but they will not be saved until you click the "Done" button on the Steps screen.
+You may make any changes you wish but they will not be saved until you click the "Done" button on the Steps screen.

 The current repository contains a sample cookbook.dat file in the "data" folder, and "media" in the media folder.
 If you wish to remove these recipes, simply clear the cookbook.dat file in a text editor (or replace with an empty